gdamjan/client-cert-nginx-node/README.md

+# TLS Client Certificates in node

 A nodejs example of client-server https, using client certificates.
-The node server is behind nginx.
+The node server is behind nginx. nginx already requires a client certificate and a valid one.

+(as a bonus, there's also the `recreateUrl` function for express behind proxies)

 # Quick Start

 ```
 nginx -c $PWD/nginx.conf
-npm install express
+npm install
 node server.js

 curl -ik https://localhost:8443/ --cert ca/certs/client.crt --key ca/private/client.key
 node client.js
 ```

-# TODO

-Handle the `cert` variable that has the whole client certificate in PEM format (it comes from the `x-ssl-client-cert` header).

 # See also: